roman-milk/roman-milk.github.io/stockholm-syndrome.md

  "Here, you'd better drink it now.
 It's so much better when it's warm."
 Jessica advised, bringing the cup to his lips.

  John thought over the ridiculous nature of the situation he was now in.
 A slut was about to feed him a mug of her girl-cum that had squirted out of her pussy while fingering herself next to a man tied to his bed while his wife watched, tied to a chair next to him.
 John looked over at Tammy, gauging her reaction to this.
 She was clearly disgusted, but she kept watching.
-Report_Story #8